-This excerpt from a sermon by Pope Saint Leo the Great (Sermo 1 de Ascensione, 2-4: PL 54, 305-396) is used in the Roman Office of Readings for Wednesday of the Sixth week of Easter with the accompanying biblical reading of I John 2: 18-29.
-It is wonderful for personal prayer or catechetical use anytime during the Easter Season, especially during the 40 days between Easter Sunday and the Feast of the Ascension of the Lord..
+This Ascension homily by Pope St. Leo the Great on the glory of the resurrection of Christ is wonderful for personal prayer or catechetical use anytime during the Easter Season, especially during the 40 days between Easter Sunday and the Solemnity of the Ascension of the Lord.
+In a special way, it focuses on the encounter with Christ on the road to Emmaus.

 During these days the Lord joined two of his disciples as their companion on the road, and by chiding them for their timidity and hesitant fears he swept away all the clouds of our uncertainty.
 Their lukewarm hearts were fired by the light of faith and began to burn within them as the Lord opened up the Scriptures.
 And as they shared their meal with him, their eyes were opened in the breaking of bread, opened far more happily to the sight of their own glorified humanity than were the eyes of our first parents to the shame of their sin.